bouwe77/bouwe77.github.io/content/blog/my-own-react-presentation-tool/my-own-react-presentation-tool.md

 ** What's next? **

 This prototype has convinced me I can build my new presentation tool with it.
-Ofcourse a few things have to be done before it's ready for using it in my workshops.
+Of course a few things have to be done before it's ready for using it in my workshops.
 Things like keyboard arrow navigation, CSS styling, code refactoring, etcetera.
 But that's something for another blog post.